What is our vision for Pupil Premium Spend?

 Many of our children start with low attainment on entry, however we work tirelessly to identify this and ensure through carefully targeted use of the pupil premium funding we work to eliminate barriers to learning and ensure expected and exceeding progress for all.

 We are held to account as are our governing body for reporting our pupil premium spend and its impact.
-Click on the documents below to find out how we spend our pupil premium allocation last year and our plan for 2016-2017.
+Click on the documents below to find out how we spend our pupil premium.

 The Pupil Premium is allocated to publicly funded schools in England to raise the attainment of disadvantaged pupils and close the gap between them and their peers.
 It is paid to schools according to the number of pupils who: